larryfast/ansible-dumpall/README.md

 Example Playbook
 -------------------------

-The following code can be run stand alone to demo the role Or append it at the end of any playbook
+The following code can be run stand alone to demo the role.
+Or append it at the end of any playbook.

     - hosts: localhost
       connection: local